 - Experience description

-There is room for 15 entries.
+There is space for 15 entries.
 List activities in reverse-chronological order, starting with your most recent activities.
 Similar and related activities may be grouped together.
 For 12 of the activities, you will be given 700 characters (including spaces).
+Describe your activities concisely and accurately; if you have room after doing this, do discuss how this activity was significant to you.
 The remaining 3 entries enable you to describe activities that were most meaningful to you.
-You will be given 1325 additional characters for these entries.
-Describe your activities concisely and accurately; if you have room after doing this, feel free to discuss how this activity was significant to you.
+You will be given 1,325 additional characters for these entries (including spaces).
+The "most meaningful activity" entries specifically invite you to demonstrate not only what you did but also to share the importance of the experience and the role it plays in your learning, personal growth and preparation to become a practitioner of your chosen profession.
+Be thoughtful in describing these activities.
+Articulating your passions, learning and potential impact are important ways to communicate your readiness for professional study and future health and medicine practice.

-A typical entry might look something like this:
+A typical short entry might look something like this:

 - Emergency Room Volunteer